VioletViolaVi/AirBnb_Scrimba/README.md

 # AirBnb Scrimba

 This project is about creating a data driven AirBnb Experiences clone displaying a clone of the AirBnb website using React, HTML5, CSS3 and other technologies.
-This project was assigned by Scrimba, as the second project, on their Learn React course.
+This project was assigned by Scrimba, on their Learn React course.

 # Technologies Used